-Assembling the Invitation to Tender, continued

-6.4.2 Key decisions

-The Instructions to Tenderer should clearly specify:

-- Which of the standard forms of public works contract will apply to the project; - How price variation is to be treated if applicable; - Compensation events and how they are to be treated; and - Bonds, guarantees and insurance and how they are to be treated.
+Part 6 Section 6.4 Preparing to invite tenders Assembling the Invitation to Tender, continued 6.4.2 Key decisions The Instructions to Tenderer should clearly specify: Which of the standard forms of public works contract will apply to the project; How price variation is to be treated if applicable; Compensation events and how they are to be treated; and Bonds, guarantees and insurance and how they are to be treated.
+6.4.3 Checklists At the outset of preparation and also before making the decision to publish the Invitation to Tender, the Employer should review the checklists contained in Appendix A. The relevant Checklists are: Invitation to Tender Checklist - High Level; Consents and Licences Checklist; Operation Licence Checklist; and Invitation to Tender Checklist - Traditional; or Invitation to Tender Checklist - Design-and-build.

-6.4.3 Checklists

-At the outset of preparation and also before making the decision to publish the Invitation to Tender, the Employer should review the checklists contained in Appendix A.

-- The relevant Checklists are:

-- Invitation to Tender Checklist High Level;

-- Consents and Licences Checklist;

-- Operation Licence Checklist; and

-- Invitation to Tender Checklist Traditional; or Invitation to Tender Checklist Design-and-build.

-Comparing Tender Costs

-7.1.1 Award criteria

-In comparing tenders, the Employer will need to consider some or all of the following:
+7.1.1 AwardIn comparing tenders, the Employer will need to consider some or all of the following:

-- The values in the Pricing Document (including the value of the project forwarded to Form of Tender); - The tenderer's Works Proposals; - The tenderer's management and supervision structure (if requested); - The tenderer's proposed working methods (if requested); - The tenderer's initial programme (if requested); - The tenderer's plant, labour resources and named specialist subcontractors (if requested); - Rates for labour, delay costs and percentage adjustment for material and plant costs filled in by tenderer in Part 2 of the Schedule attached to the Form of Tender.
-Where tendered daily rate(s) for delay, hourly rates for labour, or percentages additions for plant and materials have been submitted in complete Part 2 of the Schedule, the tender assessment must include the evaluation of the these tendered values using the values and periods in Appendix 5 of the Instructions to Tenderers for forms PW-CF1 to PW-CF5 inclusive see Adjusting the tender sum, immediately below; - Value Engineering proposals submitted with tenders if variants are permitted (stated in the Particulars to the ITT); - Credits offered for owner-controlled insurance if mandatory options are requested (stated in the Particulars to the ITT); and - If time is tendered, its impact on tender prices. - Any other items to be tendered in the Works Proposals.
+- The values in the Pricing Document (including the value of the project forwarded to Form of Tender); - The tenderer's Works Proposals; - The tenderer's management and supervision structure (if requested); - The tenderer's proposed working methods (if requested); - The tenderer's initial programme (if requested); - The tenderer's plant, labour resources and named specialist subcontractors (if requested); - PW-CF1 PW-CF5 only: The tenderer's percentage additions to the costs of labour, materials and plant (a 50% deduction to the costs of plant is permitted) or tendered daily rate(s) for delay are submitted in the Schedule, part 2D.
+The Comparative Cost of Tender exercise is undertaken for each tenderer using the values they have tendered which are applied to the quantities provided by the Employer in Appendix 5 of the Instructions to Tenderers see Adjusting the tender sum, immediately below; - Value Engineering proposals submitted with tenders if variants are permitted (stated in the Particulars to the ITT); - Credits offered for owner-controlled insurance if mandatory options are requested (stated in the Particulars to the ITT); and - If time is tendered, its impact on tender prices. - Any other items to be tendered in the Works Proposals.

-The award criteria can also include other things as listed in Article 53 (1) (a) of Directive 2004/18/EC on public procurement and should take account of SI N° 329 of EC (Award of Public Authority Contracts) Regulations 2006 and Directive 2004/17/EC and SI N° 50 (Award of Utilities Contracts) Regulations 2007.
+The award criteria can also include other things as listed in Article 67 of Directive 2014/24/EU on public procurement and should take account of SI N° 284 of EU (Award of Public Authority Contracts) Regulations 2016 and Directive 2014/25/EU and SI N° 286 EU (Award of Contracts by Utility Undertakings) Regulations 2016.

-The award criterion must be stated as being the 'Most Economically Advantageous Tender' (MEAT), and not 'the lowest cost only' tender.
+Where the form of contract to be used is PW-CF1 - PW-CF5 inclusive the award criterion must be stated as being the 'Most Economically Advantageous Tender' (MEAT), and not 'the lowest cost only' tender.